Abeona Therapeutics Inc. (ABEO): These Numbers Show Where NASDAQ:ABEO Stock Is Going Next

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The stock witnessed a 17.59% gain in the last 1 month and extending the period to 3 months gives it a 65.96%, and is 4.93% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 17.87% over the week and 16.02% over the month.
+The stock witnessed a 2.46% gain in the last 1 month and extending the period to 3 months gives it a 36.84%, and is -16.47% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.89% over the week and 16.90% over the month.

 Abeona Therapeutics Inc. (ABEO) Analyst Forecasts